UIUCLibrary/metadata-maker/README.md

 The information for the organization creating the record can be altered via the url.
 See the "Editing institution information" section above for more details.

+**03-14-2023:** Folded the many branches into the default branch to make updating and deploying easier.
+The files from the other branches lack the development history, but the README for each page includes a link to the corresponding branch, which stores that history up until today.

 ## Contact info

 Comments and questions can be directed to Deren Kudeki at dkudeki@illinois.edu and Myung-Ja Han at mhan3@illinois.edu